Aruna-Narayanasamy/Whole-Genome-Sequencing/Documentation/03_QC_Report analysis.md

 # Quality Assesment of FASTQ Files
- - This document describes the commands used to run FastQC on the raw sequencing files and how to open the resulting HTML reports.
+ - This file describe the steps to run FastQC and view the QC report files.
- - It include the interpretation of HTML file results.
+ - It include the interpretation of QC report file results.
  ## 1.Creating output directory for FastQC
   - Before running FastQC, a directory was created to store all QC reports.
   - **Command**: mkdir QC_Reports